 What is a Solo 401(k)?

 A Solo 401(k) plan is not a new type of retirement plan.
 It is a traditional 401(k) plan covering only one employee.
-In general, in order to be eligible to establish a Solo 401(k), one must be self-employed or have a small business with no full-time employees other than a spouse or other owner(s).
+In general, to be eligible to establish a Solo 401(k), one must be self-employed or have a small business with no full-time employees other than a spouse or other owner(s).

 Can I Set up a Solo 401(k)?

-A Solo 401(k) plan is well suited for businesses that either do not employ any employees or employee certain employees that may be excluded from coverage.
+A Solo 401(k) plan is well suited for businesses that either do not employ any employees or certain employees that may be excluded from coverage.
 It is perfect for any sole proprietor, consultant, or independent contractor.
-To be eligible to benefit from the plan, You must meet just two eligibility requirements: the presence of self-employment activity and the absence of full-time employees.
+To be eligible to benefit from the plan, you must meet just two eligibility requirements: the presence of self-employment activity and the absence of full-time employees.

 The business owner(s) and their spouses are technically considered “owner-employees” rather than “employees.”
 So long as there are no other full-time employees at the business, you can “go Solo.”